mharen/mharen.github.io/_posts/2011/2011-07-18-statistics-are-misleading-at-best.md

 I’m not posting this to indict or vindicate anyone.
 I’m not even going to guess at explanations for the dramatic changes in that chart.
 I only post this to encourage people to be skeptical of charts, and to be especially suspicious of sensationalism.

-Oh, and if you hate paying $3-4 dollars/gallon in the United States…[it could be worse](../../2005/09/gas-prices.html).
+Oh, and if you hate paying $3-4 dollars/gallon in the United States...[it could be worse](../../2005/09/gas-prices.html).

 ---